 Important Characteristics of a Vest

 If you are in the market for an odd vest, there are a couple of points you should pay attention to:

 It is very important to choose the correct vest length for your trousers.
 As a rule of thumb, the vest should always cover the waistband.
 So depending on your height, your torso length and the rise of your trousers your vest has to be different.
 Also, bear in mind, that many men leave the bottom button of their waistcoat undone.
 If you want to do that as well, the vest has to be long enough so you won’t see any shirt fabric.

 Unlike with jackets, it is not desirable to have small armholes because it doesn’t have any sleeves attached.
 Larger armholes are better for vests so that it will not restrict the motion of your arms at all.

 3. Lined Back

 Very few evening waistcoats come without a back, but true waistcoats always have a lined back.
-Sometimes it is made out of thinner viscose or silk, other times from cotton but rarely is it made of the same fabric as the front since that would be too heavz.
+Sometimes it is made out of thinner viscose or silk, other times from cotton but rarely is it made of the same fabric as the front since that would be too heavy.
 Moreover, it is important that the back is rather smooth so your jacket will hang and drape nicely.
-Cordings – home of the covert coat – has vests with a viscose and a tattersall cotton back, which looks unique when you take off your coat.

 4. Never wear a belt